GoogleCloudPlatform/document-ai-samples/.github/CONTRIBUTING.md

     `community` folder add your sample's name, link and description to the "Community" section of the repo's README.md.

+1. Format and lint your code

+    This repo uses a tool from Github called [super-linter](https://github.com/github/super-linter) that formats and lints code in multiple languages.
+This helps ensure consistency and prevents common issues.

+    For Python, use [black](https://github.com/psf/black) to format your code.
+    Linting checks with flake8, isort, pylint, and mypy will also be performed.

 1.  [non-community samples only] Setup testing and Github Actions

     This step is not required for samples located in the `community` folder.
 All